 Comment on all the admin updates (7 or more).

-- Please read others’ comments, and feel free to interact with them, either below their comment or speaking to them via the @ button.
+- Please read others’ comments and comment on at least one, either below their comment or speaking to them via the @ button.

 - The admin updates are posted in the course community in CGScholar and can be found by filtering on Updates by Admins, by selecting the update menu behind the community name on the left, then the filter option in the dark blue bar on the right, then choose “Admins.”

-Where to post them: Post the updates in the Course Community of CGScholar, not on your personal profile page.
+Post your community updates in the Course Community of CGScholar, not on your personal profile page.
 You will find the ‘Updates’ menu behind the name of the community.

 Notice: Updates on your personal profile page are not captured by the Analytics, whereas updates from the community page go to all community members and contribute to your Analytics score for the course.

-Comment on at least 3 other participants’ updates each week (15 in total).
+Comment on at least 3 other participants’ community updates each week (10 in total).

-- Write comments of 50 words or more to peer updates.
+- Write comments of 50 words or more to peer community updates.

-- Try to respond to updates with your peers’ oral presentation recordings.
+- Try to respond to community updates with your peers’ oral presentation recordings.

-Give a 2-5 minute “lightning talk” about one of your updates or published Works.
+Give a 2-5 minute “lightning talk” about one of your comments, community updates, or project.
 Begin with a brief introduction about yourself.

-Complete 2 “Works” in the Creator area, the 1st with a conceptual or theoretical focus, the 2nd with an empirical or applied focus.
+Complete 1 “Work” in the Creator area, a combined conceptual or theoretical focus, an applied focus, and analysis

 Note: If other students submit their work late, you may receive peer-review assignments at a later date, even after the peer review week.
 Please complete those as soon as you can.

-For more info about the peer reviews, check the Peer Review Process & Instructions page.
+For more information about the peer reviews, check the Peer Review Process & Instructions page.

 - Use peer feedback thoughtfully to make changes to your first version.

-- Your final work will then undergo a course admin (TA and instructor) review and be published to your CGScholar profile as well as to the course community.
+- Your final work will then undergo a course admin (first by a TA and then instructor) review and be published to your CGScholar profile as well as to the course community.

 - Note: If you discover that you need to make changes after you submit your final version, please save your work as a new version and then reply in the dialogue with the correct version number and date.
 (To save a new version, check the box that appears when you hover over the save button, then select Save).